-Dr. Luis "Luigi" Leos has been a Licensed Marriage and Family Therapist and Professional Counselor in the state of Texas since 2007.
+Dr. Luis "Luigi" Leos has been a Licensed Professional Counselor in the state of Texas since 2007 and a Licensed Marriage and Family Therapist in Colorado since 2020.
 He sees adult individuals and business professionals, couples, families, and male adolescents (16 and older) and uses a Christian application of several professional therapeutic approaches, including models like:

 - Experiential, dialectic, and cognitive behavioral